Skip to main content

 Your landlord cannot increase the rent during your fixed term unless you agree to it, or your tenancy agreement says it will be increased.

-If your tenancy agreement does not include rent increase rules
+If your tenancy agreement does not include a rent review clause

 Assured tenancy